mayukh-chr/mayukh-chr.github.io/content/posts/Fast-Inverse-Square-Root-Algorithm.md

 # Why does a game engine need this function?

-If you want to implement lightng or reflections in your game engine, it is helpful if the vectors in your calculations are *normalized* to have a magnitude 1, if you don't normalise it, things can go wrong during computations.\
+If you want to implement lighting or reflections in your game engine, it is helpful if the vectors in your calculations are *normalised* to have magnitude 1; If you don't normalise it, things can go wrong during computations.\
 \
-For normalizing a 3D vector:\
+For normalising a 3D vector:\
 $$\hat{a} = \frac{\vec{A}}{\sqrt{x^2+y^2+z^2}}$$ or \
 $$\hat{a} = \vec{A}*\frac{1}{\sqrt{x^2+y^2+z^2}}$$ ie.\

 $$\hat{a} = \vec{A}*\frac{1}{|A|}$$

 multiplication and addition is easy for computers.
-For reasons I will mention, the square root is relatively, an extremely slow piece of computation, and division is not much better either.\
+For reasons I will mention later, the square root is relatively, an extremely slow piece of computation.
+And division is not much better either.\

 For a game engine, this normalisation is carried out over several thousands of surfaces each second.
 And these slow pieces of computations break the game because it can't catch up with the real-time need of rendering these surfaces.
 Therefore we need a solution that can solve this problem, even by a little bit.